A coordinated approach across six estuaries

 The Regional Estuaries Initiative drives action in catchments to improve water quality and restore the environmental balance of estuaries.
 The five strategies of the Regional Estuaries Initiative provide on-ground works and creates the science needed for informed decision-making.

 The program is supported by co-investments from regional catchment groups, local governments and industry partners.
-An additional $15 million (including $7.15 million Royalties for Regions funding) is dedicated to the Vasse Geographe Strategy.
+An additional $15 million (including $7.15 million) is dedicated to the Vasse Geographe Strategy.

-The Regional Estuaries Initiative will coordinate and implement common actions across the at-risk estuaries, building regional capability, promoting whole-of-industry engagement, and strengthening cooperative networks to share resources and knowledge.
+The Regional Estuaries Initiative coordinates and implements common actions across the at-risk estuaries, building regional capability, promoting whole-of-industry engagement, and strengthening cooperative networks to share resources and knowledge.

 The Department of Water and Environmental Regulation and our partners have over 20 years experience and scientific understanding of estuary science and conditions.
 This knowledge has been used to shape the practical solutions and management tools that make up the Regional Estuaries.